Strong dog leashes are not as common as you might expect.

 We use CE rated Mountain Climbing Rope, CNC machined nanoSwivels, Forged Aluminum Carabiners, and Marine Grade 316 Stainless Steel all secured with our customized industrial strength rope connections.
 Each leash is built by hand specifically for the customer and their dogs.

-The physical strength of dogs is not always appreciated.
+A large dogs physical strength is not always appreciated.

 If you have question, please feel free to contact us.